skibon02/sparkles/sparkles-parser/README.md

 ## ✧ How to use
 Run one of described binaries to generate Perfetto protobuf format file.
 Navigate to https://ui.perfetto.dev/ and drag'n'drop generated file.

+## Crate features
+✧ **local-packet-bounds** - Add received packet bounds to the result
+✧ **self-tracing** - Add event receive and parse events to the result
+✧ **perfetto** - Add saving in perfetto format method to the library ✧ **bin-deps** - Should not be used if you are using library

+｡ﾟﾟ･｡･ﾟﾟ｡
+ﾟ。SkyGrel19 ✨
+　ﾟ･｡･